madprops/airc/README.md

 ---

+`rules`: Instructions for the bot.
+They're prepended before every prompt.

+---

 `users`: Array of nicknames.
 They might have more permissions than non-users.

 What they can do can be determined through permissions.